 What is Kimchi?

 Is kimchi new to you?
 It's a traditional Korean food made by fermenting cabbage with Korean chili powder, garlic and ginger to make this funky, spicy vegetable relish.
 People say it's an acquired taste, but I think as long as you like spicy foods, you'll be into it.

 I had a Japanese sweet potato laying around so I roasted it up and added that to the tacos.
 If you've never had a Japanese sweet potato, it's less sweet than regular sweet potatoes, with a rich, nutty taste.
-Some say it tastes like roasted chestnuts and I agree.
+Some say it tastes like roasted chestnuts and I would agree with that.
 I get mine from Rosewood Market here in Columbia, who always has a wide variety of potatoes and sweet potatoes.
-If you can't find them, use either regular sweet potatoes or a waxy potato like Yukon Gold and you'll be fine.
+If you can't find them, use either regular sweet potatoes or a waxy potato like Yukon Gold in these vegetarian kimchi breakfast tacos and you'll be fine.

 Kimchi Breakfast Tacos

 1 Japanese sweet potato, chopped into half inch cubes

 Kimchi, for serving